8.3.5. ipalnumber.cpp With string Iterators

 A photograph of a wicker basket full of mushrooms.

-A C++ container analogized as a basket.
-(A basket of edible fungi photographed by George Chernilevsky and downloaded from Wikimedia 9/12/2019).
+A basket as a metaphor for a C++ container.
+(A basket of edible fungi photographed by George Chernilevsky, downloaded from Wikimedia 9/12/2019).

-It's often convenient to package data together so we can move it around a program en masse, and access it in useful ways.
-Computer scientists have designed many different data structures to fill these needs.
-Collectively, these structures are called container classes in C++ and collections in Java.
-A basket is a familiar analogy for a data structure: At some point, there may be too many items for us to hold in our hands, but if we put them in a basket, we can hold many items by holding the basket's handle.
-Most data structures also organize the stored data and allow programmers to access it in specific ways.
+Programs often operate on large datasets.
+In such cases, it's convenient to package the discrete data items together so the program can move them around en masse, as a single entity.
+Computer scientists have designed numerous data structures, called container classes in C++ and collections in Java, for this purpose.
+A basket is a familiar metaphor for a data structure: At some point, there may be too many items for us to hold in our hands, but if we put them in a basket, we can hold many items by holding the basket's handle.
+Most data structures also organize the data they store and allow programs to access it in specific ways.
 Linear data structures (e.g., an ArrayList, a vector, or a string) organize their contents serially in a line, which makes sequential or linear access relatively easy.

-Programmers use iterators to access the data or elements stored in containers and collections.
-Each iterator object is tightly bound to a data object (an instance of a container or collection) and returns the data object's elements one at a time.
+Programmers use iterators to access the data or elements stored in containers.
+Each iterator object is tightly bound to a container object, allowing the program to access the elements one at a time while the iterator "remembers" the current access locations.
 In the case of string objects, iterators return the elements or characters in sequential order, beginning with either the first or last character.
 As an introductory example to iterators, the ipalnumber example solves the palindrome-number problem using string iterators.

 string Member Functions

 Returns an iterator that points to the first character in the string.
-The iterator naturally moves or iterates from the first character of the string to the last, that is, from left to right.
+When incremented, the iterator advances forward (in the English reading direction) one character to the right - accessing the string characters left to right.

 for (string::reverse_iterator r = s.rbegin(); r != s.rend(); r++)